 As a trained Functional Capacity Evaluator, a Chiropractor, Physical Therapist, Occupational Therapist, Athletic Trainer or Medical Doctor is qualified to consistently identify safe, occasional, frequent or continuous abilities of their patients utilizing kinesiophysical lifting protocols.
 Trained evaluators are able to plan, administer, and perform evidence-based FCEs that meet industry reliability and validity levels.
 Upon completion of their training, the evaluators are able to begin performing FCEs at their clinic or organization.

-After completing a Functional Capacity Evaluation Training Program and performing a sufficient number of FCEs, medical providers have the ability to continue their FCE training with an advanced training program.
-Advanced FCE training programs are designed to examine various evidence-based, reliable and valid testing methodologies commonly incorporated into in-house testing methodologies and used within commercially based testing methodologies.
-The evidence-based testing methodologies discussed during training are built around assessment tools that have been court tested with published reliability and validity studies.
+After completing a Functional Capacity Evaluation Training Program and performing a sufficient number of FCEs, medical providers have the ability to continue their training with an advanced training program.
+Advanced FCE Trainings are designed to examine various evidence-based, reliable and valid testing methodologies commonly incorporated into in-house testing methodologies and used within commercially based testing methodologies.
+The evidence-based testing methodologies discussed during these trainings are built around assessment tools that have been court tested with published reliability and validity studies.

 Advanced training includes:

 - Identify the most recent evidence based FCE testing methodologies within research

 - Describing the pros and cons of a kinesiophysical vs psychophysical approach

 - Understanding and documenting Advanced FCE testing methodologies